Home > Short-Term Health Insurance > Louisiana Short-Term Health Insurance

 Availability of short-term health insurance in Louisiana

-As of 2024, at least six insurers offered short-term health insurance plans in Louisiana.
+As of 2026, at least six insurers offered short-term health insurance plans in Louisiana, and policies were available with total durations of up to 36 months, including renewals.

 Frequently asked questions about short-term health insurance in Louisiana